holepunchto/hyperbee/README.md

 {
   keyEncoding: 'binary', // "binary" (default), "utf-8", "ascii", "json", or an abstract-encoding
   valueEncoding: 'binary' // Same options as keyEncoding like "json", etc
-  onlyIfChanged: true // put or delete a value only if it means a change in the db }
+  onlyIfChanged: true // put a value only if it means a change in the db }
 ```